-When you sell, exchange or otherwise dispose of a bond in a taxable disposition, or if a bond that you hold is retired, you generally will recognize gain or loss equal to the difference between your "amount realized" and your "adjusted tax basis" in the bond.
-Your "amount realized" generally will be the sum of cash and the fair market value of any property you receive on the sale, exchange, disposition or retirement of the bond (other than any amount received that is attributable to accrued and unpaid interest not previously included in income, which amount will be taxable as ordinary interest income).
-Your "adjusted tax basis" in the bond generally will equal the cost of the bond to you, decreased (but not below zero) by any cash payments of principal, if any, that you have received with respect to the bond and, if applicable, by any amortized premium.
+When you sell or exchange a bond, or if a bond that you hold is retired, you generally will recognize gain or loss equal to the difference between your "amount realized" and your "tax basis" in the bond.
+Your "amount realized" generally will be the value of what you receive on the sale, exchange or retirement of the bond less any accrued interest.
+Your "tax basis" in the bond generally will equal the cost of the bond to you, decreased (but not below zero) by any cash payments of principal that you have received with respect to the bond and, if applicable, by any amortized premium.

-Gain or loss recognized on the sale, exchange, disposition or retirement of a bond generally will be capital gain or loss, and will be long-term capital gain or loss if you have held the bond for more than one year on the date of disposition.
-Under current law, net capital gains of non-corporate taxpayers may be taxed at lower tax rates than items of ordinary income.
+The gain or loss that you recognize on the sale, exchange or retirement of a bond generally will be capital gain or loss.
+The gain or loss on the sale, exchange or retirement of the bond will be long-term capital gain or loss if you have held the bond for more than one year on the date of disposition.
+The gain or loss will be short-term capital gain or loss if you held the bond for one year or less.
+Under the current tax law, the tax rate for long-term capital gains recognized by non-corporate is generally 15%, but is scheduled to increase for tax years beginning on or after January 1, 2013.
+If you are not a corporation, you generally will pay less U.S. federal income tax on long-term capital gain than on short-term capital gain.
 Your ability to offset capital losses against ordinary income is limited.
-Any gain or loss you recognize on the sale, exchange, disposition or retirement of a bond generally will be treated as, respectively, income from sources within the United States or loss allocable to income from sources within the United States for foreign tax credit limitation purposes.
+Any gain or loss you recognize on the sale, exchange or retirement of a bond generally will be treated as, respectively, income from sources within the United States or loss allocable to income from sources within the United States for foreign tax credit limitation purposes.